Perception of Pain

 Pain sensation from Internal Organs.

 The efferent fibers of the autonomic nervous system carry pain sensation.
-The vegus nerve carry visceral sensation to the Nucleus Tractus Solitarius of vagus.
-From there pain sensation is relayed to the thalamus and also to the Hypothalamus and finally to the sensory cerebral cortex.
+The vegus nerve carries visceral sensation to the Nucleus Tractus Solitarius of vagus.
+From there, pain sensation is relayed to the thalamus and also to the Hypothalamus and finally to the sensory cerebral cortex.
 Visceral pain is also carried by efferent fibers of the sympathetic system, the nerve body lies in the sympathetic chain and the pain is relayed to the Hypothalamus and finally to the cerebral cortex.
 Visceral pain is felt on the skin over the dermatome that corresponds to the origin of the viscera.
-However, those organs have a serous covering - Peritoneum, Pleura or Pericardium which is supplied by the spinal nerves are very sensitive to pain and the pain is localized precisely.
+However, those organs have a serous covering - Peritoneum, Pleura, or Pericardium, which is supplied by the spinal nerves, are very sensitive to pain and the pain is localized precisely.
 The pain is activated when the inflammatory process, following injury or infection, reaches the serous membrane.

 Neurotransmitters of Pain.